dp-by-dt/C-Connect/project_document.md

 21. Made a common section for user_cards in the templates/ folder in the root
 22. Now test the ajax searching feature on the /search page (later replace /discover page with this code)

+23. Building on /search page (towards /discover page)
+    - Modified `search.html` page to return the search results and imporved the logic in `search.py`
+    - Logic improved in `renderConnectionButton()` in `main_script.js`
+    -

 + Need modifications:
     - When page loads in dark theme there happens a white theme flicker (maybe style loading delay)
     - In the flash messages, the close button overlaps with the text (allocate different divs or sections)